List of The Office (American TV series) characters: Meredith Palmer

 Meredith Palmer (portrayed by Kate Flannery, and Henriette Mantel in the pilot) is the socially inappropriate and sexually promiscuous representative at the Dunder Mifflin Scranton branch.
-In season 2, episode 15; season 8, episode 1; and season 9, episode 23, she is said to have the job of Supplier Relations; however, in the first season, her job was said to be an Accountant.
+In season 2, episode 15; season 8, episode 1; and season 9, episode 23, she is said to have the job of Supplier Relations; however, in the first season, her job was said to be an accountant.
 Her computer always displays the solitaire game found in the MS package.
 Little is known about her early and personal life, but, over the course of the series, some tidbits of information have been revealed.
 She has been married twice, with one of her ex-husbands leaving her for a woman who works as a garbage collector (who is addressed as "Mom" by Meredith's children).
-She has two children, a son named Jake, (of whom she has custody), and a daughter named Wendy (described as "The good one") who is in the custody of one of Meredith's ex-husbands.
+She has two children, a son named Jake (of whom she has custody) and a daughter named Wendy (described as "The good one") who is in the custody of one of Meredith's ex-husbands.
 Meredith is alleged to be an alcoholic, and it has been alluded to that she often arrives at work with a hangover, as she has complained that people talk too loudly and that the office lights are too bright in the morning.
 She is an original character created for the series, with no counterpart in the British original series.

 Angela Martin

-Angela Martin (Angela Kinsey) is introduced as the senior accountant, head of the Party Planning Committee, and safety officer at the Scranton branch of Dunder Mifflin.
+Angela Noelle Martin (Angela Kinsey) is introduced as the senior accountant, head of the Party Planning Committee, and safety officer at the Scranton branch of Dunder Mifflin.
 She is based on Sheila from the original British version of The Office.
 Her character serves as the stuck-up and more professional face of the branch.
 She begins a relationship with co-worker Dwight Schrute, whom she begins secretly dating in the second season, has a child with in the eighth, and marries in the ninth.

 Oscar Martinez

+Oscar Martinez (Oscar Nunez) is an accountant at the Scranton branch of Dunder Mifflin.
+He is a rational and efficient worker who is frequently exasperated by the antics of the office.
+He is the son of Mexican parents and is a gay man.
+In the Season 3 premiere, Michael Scott inadvertently outs him to his co-workers.
+He is based on Oliver from the original British version of The Office.

 Phyllis Vance

 Phyllis Vance (née Lapin) (Phyllis Smith) is a sales representative at the paper distributor Dunder Mifflin.
 She comes across as a quiet but friendly type who loves "girl talk" and gossip.
 But underneath her sweet, motherly exterior, she can sometimes be very vindictive and nasty, often to Angela Martin but sometimes even to someone as nice as Pam Halpert.
 She is often insulted and embarrassed by branch manager Michael Scott, who frequently describes her as non-feminine and old, despite having been classmates with her in high school.
+She looks to be in her late 40s, with short, dark red hair and large body.